alunodoisgte/prep/offerings/README.md

 class is entirely dedicated to mini-projects and [*Digital Recess*](http://recess.skilstak.io).

-> ⛔ The primary challenge for this group is learning to remember an
-> email address and password (provided to them by their parents).

-Depending on the location *Play* is offered either as a weekly course offering (like *Prep*) or as a periodic camp.
-Frequently *Play* is offered as a 4-day, 3-hours-a-day, Summer camp where students can enjoy the company of lots of other campers with similar interests.
+> 💬 Depending on the location *Play* may not be offered at all
+> or offered only as a periodic camp or workshop.
+Frequently *Play* is
+> offered as a 4-day, 3-hours-a-day, Summer camp where students can
+> enjoy the company of lots of other campers with similar interests.

 > 🍎 Teachers considering *Play* should ensure there is adequate room
 > in the weekly schedule remaining after having scheduled *Prep*,